i-s-o-g-r-a-m/advent-of-code-2017/README.md

 # Advent of Code 2017

-It's well into 2018 and I'm still chipping away.
-I sure hope to finish by the time the 2018 edition arrives.
+I'm mainly using this as an avenue for exploring different languages.
 In general, because of limited free time, I try to solve the puzzles as fast as possible.
 This usually means we end up with write-only code, low abstraction, no bench-marking or optimization, little regard to factoring, no tests.